February 16, 2024

 Make your employees feel like an asset to your company.

 Don’t make them feel like a number or an expense.
-Get to know your employees personally and greet them by their names when you see them.
-Let them understand that you know who they are and how they contribute to your company.
-Treat your team how YOU would want to be treated, not necessarily how you WERE treated when you had your first job.
+Take the time to get to know your employees personally and greet them by name whenever you have the opportunity.
+Let them understand that you recognize who they are and the value they bring to your company.
+Treat your team the way you would want to be treated, not necessarily the way you were treated when you had your first job.
 Just because you walked uphill to school doesn’t mean your employees should live the same experience.

 • Give compliments – Take advantage of an opportunity to give a compliment and lift the spirits of your team.
 Ensure it’s sincere, but don’t hesitate to compliment an accomplishment, new hairstyle, etc.